TrishankV/DeepFake_Detector/README.md

 # Data
 * We are using Kaggle data  uploaded on the drive and will also upload    a zip file on GitHub
-* For the Training dataset our project includes 10,000 images per class to increase the quality of the model
+* For the Training dataset our project includes 37,900 Fake and 10,000 Real images which can create a bias so our project acknowledges these issues by reducing the number of fake images without affecting the accuracy largely

 # Evaluation